-Embodied Neurobiology classes engage experiential process as a primary learning method.
-Experiential trainings engage a range of physiological and emotional states (such as deep relaxation, emotional processing, and active movement).
+Embodied Neurobiology classes utilize experiential process as a primary learning method, and engage a range of perceptual states requiring subtle attunement to create a meaningful learning environment.
 The following agreements are requested from each student to promote an environment of emotional safety for the whole group.
-Please read these carefully and we will take time to discuss them and consider any questions you might have.
+Please read these carefully and we will take time to discuss them and any questions you might have.

 You always have the options in experiential training to participate to whatever level you are comfortable with.
 Some exercises involve touch, and others involve personal sharing.
 You may always choose to journal for yourself or observe the process from the perspective of a witness instead of direct involvement.

 When offering feedback to group members after experiential work, practice speaking from the subjective perspective (“I experienced sadness when I saw your movement” vs “Your movement was sad”).
 This helps to create a fuller sense of emotional safety for each member.

 5. Photographs may be taken by the instructor periodically to document the class process throughout the sessions.
 Any further use of images will not be authorized unless participant permission is granted in writing.